 Miguel Botache Santillana, better known as “Gentil Duarte,” is currently Colombia’s most wanted criminal.
 He used to be an important leader within the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia – FARC).

-However, at the end of 2016 he dissented from the peace process between the rebel group and the Colombian government.
-Gentil Duarte currently controls part of the drug trafficking route in southeast Colombia and maintains ties with dissident groups and international criminal organizations with the aim of controlling the cocaine trade in neighboring countries.
-Gentil Duarte is one of the main actors in Colombia’s new criminal dynamic.
+However, at the end of 2016, he dissented from the peace process between the rebel group and the Colombian government.
+Gentil Duarte currently leads the Seventh Front of the FARC dissidents, controls part of the drug trafficking route in southeast Colombia and maintains ties with dissident groups and international criminal organizations with the aim of controlling the cocaine trade in neighboring countries.
+Gentil Duarte has become one of the main actors in Colombia’s new criminal dynamic.

-Gentil Duarte was born in Florencia, the capital city of Caquetá Department, on October 15, 1963.
+Gentil Duarte was born in Florencia, the capital city of rhe department of Caquetá, on October 15, 1963.
 He first joined the FARC by way of the 14th Front, where he began a criminal career spanning more than 30 years.

 Gentil Duarte quickly rose through the echelons of the Eastern Bloc, especially in the 7th Front, where he became commander.
 In the 2000s, the group controlled coca farming, extortion and drug trafficking operations in Meta, which turned him into a powerful guerrilla commander.